 The Partnership will consult on, review and update our Vision and Strategic Priorities for our next full strategic plan by April 2022.
 The IJB also agreed that the Partnership would:

-- Align our five priorities to the three Scottish Government Covid-19 recovery priorities: Innovate and Integrate Ensure Equity - Better Outcomes [see online link]. - Ensure the strategic bridging plan meets our obligations in terms of working toward achieving the Nine National Health and Wellbeing Outcomes and continue to monitor the implementation and progress of our strategic plan through a robust performance framework using both national and local metrics. [see online link]. - Ensure that the Partnership is an effective organisation and that during 2021, we will undertake a review of existing national & Local Policy, operational procedures and ensure that the Scottish Government led Independent Review of Social Care Recommendations are included in our longer-term strategy.
-[Insert link to Independent Review of Social Care].
+- Align our five priorities to the three Scottish Government Covid-19 recovery priorities: Innovate and Integrate - Ensure Equity - Better Outcomes [see online link]. - Ensure the strategic bridging plan meets our obligations in terms of working toward achieving the Nine National Health and Wellbeing Outcomes and continue to monitor the implementation and progress of our strategic plan through a robust performance framework using both national and local metrics. [see online link]. - Ensure that the Partnership is an effective organisation and that during 2021, we will undertake a review of existing national & local policy, operational procedures and ensure that any implications from the Scottish Government commissioned Independent Review of Adult Social Care are included in our longer-term strategy.

-4. Strategic Ambitions to 2030
+Strategic Ambitions to 2030

 To focus the future goals of the Health and Social Care Partnership, we engaged with our stakeholders to understand their ambitions.

-Stakeholders, service areas and individual teams responded to our engagement and provided us with their ambitions over the short, medium and long term.
+Stakeholders, service areas and individual teams responded to our engagement and told us their ambitions over the short, medium and long term.

 A summary of the findings can be found here (insert link) and will help refine this area of the bridging plan during 2021.

-Tackling inequalities

 The pandemic has further highlighted the negative impact of deprivation and poverty on our communities and we will work collaboratively with partners to deliver shared solutions.

-We recognise that the impact of child poverty, trauma, and disability can be significant and lifelong, we will work with individuals, families, carers and partner agencies - as early as possible - to reduce these impacts.
+We recognise that the impact of child poverty, trauma, and disability can be significant and lifelong.
+We will work with individuals, families, carers and partner agencies - as early as possible - to reduce these impacts.